-As we flip through garden catalogs and scroll horticulture supply websites, products new and old advertise the ways they can make our gardens plentiful, flowers bright, and lawns green.
-With the surge of Japanese beetles in Minnesota in recent years, any solution to this pest can look attractive.
 While the University of Minnesota is still performing research to understand this pest, one thing we do know is Japanese beetle traps do not reduce beetle feeding.

 Luring beetles to your yard

 Japanese beetle traps are baited with lures.
 These lures may have the scent of flowers or the scent of beetle pheromones (sometimes both).
 These smells travel through the air and the beetles pick up on the scent using their antenna, inviting the beetle to come on over.
-Beetles end up both inside and outside the trap, and as large numbers of beetles congregate, they put off more pheromones that attract more beetles, whether they are in the trap or not!
+Beetles end up both inside and outside the trap, and as large numbers of beetles congregate, they put off more pheromones that attract more beetles, whether they are in the trap or not.

-Sometimes sellers highlight how placement can make traps more effective.
+Trap sellers may highlight how placement can make traps more effective.
 One study investigated the impact of where traps were placed in terms of their number (one trap or multiple traps), location (near vulnerable plants or not), and wind direction (upwind or downwind from susceptible vegetation).
 Regardless of number or placement, the areas around the traps had more beetle feeding damage than if there had been no trap at all.

 While the masses of gleaming beetles are unsightly and the holey leaves they leave behind annoying, Japanese beetles aren't going anywhere and Minnesotans will have to learn to live with them.
+For your most prized plants, tap beetles off the plant and into a bucket of soapy water.

 F. Carter Gordon, Daniel A. Potter, Efficiency of Japanese Beetle (Coleoptera: Scarabaeidae) Traps in Reducing Defoliation of Plants in the Urban Landscape and Effect on Larval Density in Turf, Journal of Economic Entomology, Volume 78, Issue 4, 1 August 1985, Pages 774–778, https://doi.org/10.1093/jee/78.4.774